Homelessness Gateway Service

-- providing short-term assistance until you can be connected with the right service, including accommodation, food and other basic needs, as well as funding for transport
+- providing short-term assistance until you can be connected with the right specialist service, including crisis accommodation, food and other basic needs, as well as funding for transport.

 We provide a coordinated response to homelessness through collaboration with the other specialist Gateways, including Youth Gateway Service, and Domestic Violence and Aboriginal Family Violence Service, along with generic homelessness services.
 The Homelessness Gateway Service also acts as the after-hours service for both the Domestic and Aboriginal Family Violence and Youth Gateway services.

 Streetlink Youth Health Service

 Visit us on FacebookRead More

 You can visit Streetlink for help with a range of medical needs including:

 - sexual, mental and general health